nupr03/Eye-Disease-Prediction-Using-DL/3. Project Planning Phase/README.md

 # [Project Planning Phase](https://github.com/smartinternz02/SI-GuidedProject-600240-1697595942/tree/main/3.%20Project%20Planning%20Phase)

-In the Project Planning Phase, we lay the foundation for a successful execution of our deep learning model for eye disease prediction project.
+In the Project Planning Phase, we lay the foundation for a successful execution of our deep learning model for the Eye disease prediction project.
 This phase involves the detailed planning and organization of the project.

 ## Project Planning Phase Objectives
 1. Define and document the project's technology stack and requirements.